jackokring/majar/README.md

 coding ease features like `space` to make new stacks and remember old ones, along with `time` to make threads.
 Multi-threading was a big part of the goal.

+The logic bit could be confusing as `false` is actually true, until it evaluates to null and is then false.
+The word `elucidate` turns null back into `false` and anything else into `true` and so always returns something true, but useful for printing with `print` though.

 Influences
 -
 * `forth` but with late binding and some nicer data structuring.